myang2020/finger_classification/README.md

 - `setup_data.py`: Prepares the data for training and testing.
 - `main.py`: The main script to start the training process.
 - `trainer.py`: Defines the training and evaluation routines.

-Feel free to fork this repository and adapt the code to your own projects!